 Of note here, TUDCA can cross the blood-brain barrier.[ref]

-Mouse studies don’t always translate to humans in Alzheimer’s research, but the mechanism of action here is promising.
+Mouse studies don’t always translate to humans in Alzheimer’s research, but the mechanisms of action here are promising.

-Another bile acid, UDCA, is a similar molecule to TUDCA but not conjugated with taurine (the T in TUDCA).
+Another bile acid, UDCA, is a similar molecule to TUDCA but not conjugated with taurine (the T in TUDCA stands for taurine).
 UDCA is available as a prescription medication in many countries including the US.
 Cell studies using neuronal tissue from Alzheimer’s patients show that UDCA increases mitochondrial function.[ref]

 Is TUDCA relatively safe to take?
 There are numerous human clinical trials on TUDCA, just none relating to Alzheimer’s disease.
 Instead, the trials have focused on the treatment of liver diseases, gallstones, and ALS with good safety profiles.[ref][ref][ref][ref]